 The name of the poem.

-The person who writes the poem.
+A person who writes poems.
 They usually leave their signature.

 Names for stanzas:

 - Quatrain (4 lines).